El Vacilón de la Mañana: The Miami Vacilón

 An equally named program was broadcast by another SBS affiliate station in Miami: WXDJ-FM (El Zol 95.7), a fact that raised confusion among some listeners in both markets until March 2003.
 The hosts of El Vacilón Miami were Enrique Santos (a former police officer turned funny man) and "The Professor" Joe Ferrero, both of Cuban-American descent.
 Early producer of the show Alberto Sardinas also joined the team at the time.

-The two jokesters achieved national and international notoriety when on June 18, 2003 they prank-called Venezuelan president Hugo Chávez, which brought them plenty of press.
+The two jokesters achieved national and international notoriety when on June 18, 2003, they prank-called Venezuelan president Hugo Chávez, which brought them plenty of press.
 They later used the same technique to prank-call Cuba's then-President Fidel Castro, the more notorious and more better known of the pranks.
 The team was fined by the FCC when an anonymous source filed a complaint with said government agency (as a result of the latter prank).
 The duo took to the streets of Miami and collected in pennies the entire amount of the fee and then some.
 Luckily, the radio station's legal eagles resolved the issue regarding the fine and all of the money collected was then donated to a local charity.
 They later used the same technique to crank call.
 In the history of radio broadcast this was the first time that a morning show had prank-called the leaders of two countries.

-Despite of the huge success of El Vacilón Miami, hosted by Enrique and Joe, it all came to a halt on March 5, 2007 when the hosts, fed up with the string of unfulfilled promises by Spanish Broadcasting Systems (SBS) and other issues, decided to walk out on air.
+Despite the huge success of El Vacilón Miami, hosted by Enrique and Joe, it all came to a halt on March 5, 2007, when the hosts, fed up with the string of unfulfilled promises by Spanish Broadcasting Systems (SBS) and other issues, decided to walk out on air.
 They trashed the company for four hours of broadcast until they were eventually pulled off the air by management.
 The morning show was replaced with pre-recorded bits soon after.
 One week later, the only one of the show's main producers, Miguel Reyes alias Mikey Machete, was let go by the company.
 Reyes hosted the Saturday morning "Best Of" show which he also produced and achieved the number one spot in ratings for a Saturday morning show in the Tropical market.
-While SBS refused to give details on Mr. Reyes’ firing, it appeared to be the result of the fall out following the early departure of the show's two hosts.
+While SBS refused to give details on Mr. Reyes' firing, it appeared to be the result of the fall out following the early departure of the show's two hosts.